karthikjsherigar04-ctrl/college-ranking-analysis-using-scraped-data/README.md

 This project performs **College Ranking Analysis** using data collected through **Web Scraping** techniques in Python.
 The project extracts engineering college ranking information, cleans and preprocesses the dataset, and generates insightful visualizations to analyze ranking patterns among top engineering institutions in India.

-The workflow demonstrates the practical implementation of:
+The workflow demonstrates practical implementation of:

 - Web Scraping
 - Data Cleaning